A letter to his Father [Why I left behind little Britain]

 By the time 2016 came around I should have been used to being on the losing side of elections.
 I saw Boris John voted in as Mayor of London (twice).
 Lost the 2011 referendum on voting reform, seen a Tory majority voted in in 2015 and the establishment of Jezza at the helm of the Labour party and their rapid lurch to the left.
 Either way I still didn’t expect it.

 In despair of what to do in the aftermath of the referendum, there seemed to be only one viable option.
 Get the fuck out of here!
 While at that stage we had no idea what the final outcome would be, it was clear that whatever happened the next few years were going to be a mess.
-I have considered many times over the years whether that was an overreaction, but as time as worn on I have been proven that it was anything but.
+I have considered many times over the years whether that was an overreaction, but as time as wore on I have been proven that it was anything but.
 You see it wasn’t just about an ideological escape.
 There was also a very practical reason to leave the UK behind.
 My freedom.

 As far as I am concerned, the most important aspect, the most wonderful thing of the EU is Freedom of Movement.
 The right to travel work and live within 27 other countries without hindrance or restriction.
-It is something my generation grew up without having to consider and it was its loss that we all feared the most that Brexit may (and sadly did) bring.
+It is something my generation grew up without having to consider and it was its loss that we all feared the most that Brexit may, and sadly did, bring.
 For me it was how I lived my life.
 As a yoga teacher I was free to work across Europe without the need to work permits or visas.

 You see when you voted for Brexit, you voted to take away that freedom.
 My freedom.
 You decimated the value of my passport.
 You said that you understood all the implications of Brexit.
 If that is true then it would mean you had wilfully chosen to harm my livelihood, my way of life.

 Now I may well be able to begin to forgive you this, if I could work out what it it was you were were getting in return.
-We are all selfish creatures and I would understand if you sacrificed my livelihood for your own benefit.
+We are all selfish creatures and I would understand if you sacrificed me, your second born, for your own benefit.
 Try as I might I still can't see it what it is that you are actually getting?
 If at this point you are thinking to respond with something like: ‘I got my country back’ or ‘I’m not ruled by Germany anymore’ - just stop right there.!
 You know full well that these are meaningless strap lines.
 They contain nothing concrete, nothing tangible.

-Face it you got nothing out of Brexit.
+Let's face it you got nothing out of Brexit.
 De nada.
 Zilch!
 Nil point!
 In fact the only things you did get were negatives.
 As a farmer, you will now be losing your generous farm subsidies.
 You will face the imposition of visas/work permits on your entirely Polish workforce and likely higher costs to export your meat and dairy produce to the continent.

-And so I left.
+And so, I left.
 My initial plan to move to Berlin was somewhat disrupted by life events and and I found myself living in Australia.
 This was a curious place to find myself.
 Partly why I Australia didn’t work for me was because it seems to be the very place that the UK is trying to become.
 Remote, racist and isolated.
 I get the feeling that many in England would be happier if you could drag the island further out into the middle of the Atlantic.

-I also find the strange love affair between Britain and its former colony kind of strange.
+I also find the love affair between Britain and its former colony kind of strange.
 It's like both are secretly aspiring to be each other.

 Partly why I returned to Europe when I did was because I knew it would be my last chance before the borders were effectively closed.
 Finally I made it to Berlin.
 A city I love for everything that it is but for reasons I can never expect you to understand.
 It's a city where anything goes.
 Where people can be whoever they want to be.
-It's perfect in it's imperfection.
+It's perfect in its' imperfection.

 I watch what is happening in the UK now and I feel less and less affinity with the place I have until now called home.
 Whether it's the likely breakaway of Scotland.
 The new hardline immigration policies.
 The increased proliferation of nuclear weapons.
 I must admit even I thought the risks of violence erupting in Northern Ireland was overplayed - how wrong I was.